Master Plan Covers 367-Mile Texas Coast

 The Texas Coastal Management Program used four years of program enhancement funds to support plan development and also leveraged Community Development Block Grant funding.
 (Original story 2017/Updated 2019)

 More Information: Texas Coastal Resiliency Master Plan

 Partners: Texas Coastal Management Program, Texas General Land Office, U.S. Department of Housing and Urban Development

 Fast Fact: Did you know that Hurricane Harvey produced 60.58 inches of rainfall in Texas—the most ever recorded in the continental U.S. from a tropical cyclone?
-For more statistics related to this story, check out Weather Disasters and Marine Debris.
+For more statistics related to this story, check out Hurricane Costs and Marine Debris.